solarecho3/docs/README.md

 - [ ] Move image previews to the hextree too, of course.
 - [ ] Auto-crop for image preprocessing.
 - [ ] Port to standard pytorch for use on other hardware.
+- [ ] Either truncate inputs or find a model with a longer sequence length.
+Or, chunk and sum sections of 512 len, and summarize the resulting strings as one.

 ## Todo:
 - Trie search